-Compression socks are often recommended for diabetics, pregnant women or people with circulatory issues, but just about anyone can wear them — so as long as they’re comfortable.
-They offer more pressure at the ankle than the calf to support blood flow in the legs, making them also ideal for people who spend most of their day on their feet or traveling on planes.
+Compression socks are often recommended for diabetics, pregnant women and other people with circulatory issues, but just about anyone can wear them, as long as they’re comfortable.
+They offer more pressure at the ankle than the calf to support blood flow in the legs, making them ideal as well for people who spend most of their day on their feet or traveling on planes.
 Most compression socks are made with a blend of synthetic fabrics that provide a snug yet stretchy fit and come in a range of lengths and firmness to fit any need or preference.
 To help you wade through all the options, we’ve rounded up some of the best unisex styles you can buy.
 Read on to shop for them all.

 Watch on FN